joshuah345/markdownguides/ios/ssh.md

 6. Connect your iOS device using a cable.
 7. Open a new terminal window using Command+N
 8. In the new window, type: `iproxy 2222 22` and press return.
 The output should look like this: ![iproxy in terminal](assets/iproxied.png)
+   8a. if you are using checkra1n, use port 44 instead of 22.
 9. Go back to the old terminal window and type `ssh root@localhost -p 2222`
 10. You will be asked for a password.
 The password will be invisible when entered.
 Type `alpine` and press enter.

 ### Linux